North Korea Slams U.S. Talks As 'Regrettable' After Pompeo Called Them 'Productive'

 Following the agreement signed at the Singapore summit, it appears that again North Korea and the U.S. have only committed to broad strokes and say that now the hard work is beginning, NPR's Seoul correspondent Elise Hu tells Weekend Edition Saturday.
 Before this trip, Pompeo said he was hoping to "fill in" some of the details on what North Korea committed to at the summit.

-Kim Yong Chol said earlier on Saturday that he and Pompeo conducted "very serious discussions on very important matters yesterday," but later added that "there are things that I have to clarify" following the meeting.
-Pompeo responded, "There are things that I have to clarify as well," but then neither side disclosed those details.
+Kim Yong Chol said earlier Saturday that he and Pompeo conducted "very serious discussions on very important matters yesterday" but later added that "there are things that I have to clarify."
+Pompeo responded, "There are things that I have to clarify as well."
+Neither side disclosed those details.

-The Trump administration has said it would take between one to two-and-a-half years to dismantle North Korea's nuclear program.
-But many nuclear and policy experts say it would take several years to denuclearize the Korean peninsula, if not decades.
+The Trump administration has said it would take between 1 and 2 1/2 years to dismantle North Korea's nuclear program.
+But many nuclear and policy experts say it would take several years to denuclearize the Korean Peninsula, if not decades.

 "No, it cannot be done in one year.
 It's a very, very unrealistic plan," Sue Mi Terry, Korea an analyst for the Center for Strategic and International Studies and former CIA analyst, told Morning Edition on Friday, adding that just the process of verifying the full scope of North Korea's nuclear program "takes years, decades."